AXErunners/axerunners.github.io/_posts/2018-03-02-masternode-vps.md

 Open your local Axe wallet (`axe-qt`)and let it sync with the network.
 After downloading the blockchain you can create masternode address with the key.
 Open debug console to enter `masternode genkey` and `getaccountaddress mn`.
 Send 1000 AXE to just generated `mn` address.<br />

-Edit `axe.conf` in your VPS datadir
+Edit `axe.conf` in your VPS datadir:
 ```
 cd ~ && cd .axecore
 nano axe.conf